chetansharma0706/Movie-Search-WebApp/README.md

 ### Demo

-(If you have a live version or hosted it on a platform like Netlify or Vercel, you can add the link here)
+You can view the live version of the app [here](https://main--sparkly-starburst-b5bcd8.netlify.app/).

 ### Features